emotionware/PyWebBuilder/README.md

 What kind of projects you can develop?
 Database driven apps like...
-CRM, ERP of any kind, administrative solucionts, account solutions, data control projects of any kind; customers, products, etc.
+CRM, ERP of any kind, administrative solutions, account solutions, data control projects of any kind; customers, products, etc.

-I developed with and abstraction idea of data model applications.
+I developed PyWebBuilder with and abstraction idea of data model applications.

-Everything here data related has two main web forms;
+Everything here (data related pages) has two main web pages;

 - the datagrid view
 - the form view